NCAlgebra/NC/DOCUMENTATION/PREAMBLE/Basic.md

 `EndCommuteEverything` restores the original noncommutative behavior.

-`SetNonCommutative` makes symbols behave permanently as noncommutative:
+`SetNonCommutative` can make any symbol behave as noncommutative:

     In[9]:= SetNonCommutative[A,B]
     In[10]:= A**B-B**A